Updated: 8th July 2022

 How does TU Darmstadt define sustainability for itself and what are the basic principles?

 First off, we must clarify what sustainability means in its essence.
 After all, many varying aspects are subsumed under the term.
-The term sustainability is already very old: “It dates back to the 17th century and originally comes from forestry,” explains Prof.'in Dr. Anke Weidenkaff, Professor at TU Darmstadt with the subject area “Materials Chemistry/Material Technology and Resource Management” and Managing Director of the Fraunhofer IWKS.
+The term sustainability is already very old: “It dates back to the 17th century and originally comes from forestry,” explains Prof.'in Dr. Anke Weidenkaff, Professor at TU Darmstadt with the subject area and Managing Director of the “Materials Chemistry/Material Technology and Resource Management”.
 What was taken from the forest back then was initially gone.
 Reforestation of cleared areas was necessary to make the resources available again to the same extent for the so-called grandchild generations.
 This principle still applies today, but our lives and our economy have become much more complex since then.
 “We have a lot of waste products: Garbage that ends up in landfills or otherwise escapes and cannot be recaptured.
 For example, CO₂ emissions are currently a big problem and subsequently not sustainable.
 For us, the goal is therefore a sustainable circular economy.
 There, the resulting products are collected and then reused.”
 Ideally, then, there is no longer any waste; everything can be reused indefinitely or converted into new forms.
-How waste materials can be reused and new materials made more sustainable from the outset is the subject of Anke Weidenkaff's work in the Materials and Resources department.
+How waste materials can be reused and new materials made more sustainable from the outset is the subject of Anke Weidenkaff's work in the Fraunhofer IWKS.
+Materials and Resources department

 The Sustainability Office: An address with many projects